top of page

 Our Safeguarding Children Policy

-The Football Associations message is “We only do positive” this is to promote what is expected of Clubs and its members, so basically leading by example.
+The Football Association's message is “We only do positive” and this is to promote what is expected of Clubs and their members, so basically leading by example.

-All to often the players day is spoiled by bad behaviour from the side-lines, this often comes from both sets of supporters and invariably effects the players.
+All too often the players' day is spoiled by bad behaviour from the side-lines, which can come from both sets of supporters and invariably affects the players.

-• Supporters that are to vocal shouting out orders to players, which confuses them because it is often different from what they are taught by their coaches leading to issues between the player and coaches.
+• Supporters that are too vocal shouting out orders to players, which confuses them because it is often different from what they are taught by their coaches, leading to issues between the player and coaches.

 • Players being singled out by supporters who chastise them.

-• Threatening and violent conduct between supporters and against match officials that often end in a game being abandoned.
+• Threatening and violent conduct between supporters and against match officials that often ends in a game being abandoned.

-The Club is responsible for its supporters, we would ask you all to reflect on what you might do to improve the match day experience, it may be that we need to report unacceptable behaviour from the opposition supporters to the League.
+The Club is responsible for its supporters and we would ask you all to reflect on what you might do to improve the match day experience.
+It may be that we need to report unacceptable behaviour from the opposition supporters to the League.

 Regards,